common-workflow-language/common-workflow-language/draft-4/concepts.md

 Requirements are inherited.
-A requirement specified in a Workflow applies to all workflow steps; a requirement specified on a workflow step will apply to the process implementation.
+A requirement specified in a Workflow applies to all workflow steps; a requirement specified on a workflow step will apply to the process implementation of that step and any of its substeps.

 If the same process requirement appears at different levels of the workflow, the most specific instance of the requirement is used, that is,